 Assemble the Ornament

 You can use either glass or plastic ornaments to put your bear beanie in.
 It doesn’t matter.
 They can be flat or round.
 I used flat ones because that’s what I had on hand.
-To make this even easier, you can use fillable plastic ornaments.

 Remove the top of the ornament.
 If you want the hat and the yarn ball to stay in place, apply glue dots to the back of the hat and the bottom of the yarn ball.